mpaiva/material-resume/README.md

 * Materialize SASS as CSS scaffolding
 * And JSON for content layer

-You also be able to take the first impressions to new heights.
+With these simple instruction, you'll be able to impress any hiring manager and learn some neat tricks about the latest design and front-end development tools.

 ---